A Big Red Button Acting as a Keyboard Using Arduino

-The Arduino Leonardo already has an onboard USB connector that you can use to connect to a PC, but since it is going to be inside the box, there are two things you can do:
+The Beetle board already has an onboard USB connector that you can use to connect to a PC, but since it is going to be inside the box, there are two things you can do:

 - Get any kind of USB cable with a Type-A plug on one end, cut the plug on the other end, and then solder the cables to the Arduino board's USB contacts.

 - Or drill the USB contacts and use some pin headers to connect it to your PCB board, just like the rest of the I/O pins. (see picture below).